Valentina14142000/local-research-agent/README.md

 ---

 ### Usage
-Add your research notes or text files into the directory, and then start the agent.
+Add research notes or text files into the directory, and then start the agent.